 The LibRWRI is a computationally irreducible system experiment.
 This note is a thought starter that contains some preliminary ideas on how to start that journey.
 It can evolve over time to take many different shapes and forms.

-Short-term: take the simplest, secure and scalable solution.
-E.g. metadata in a block using an S3 bucket [Dave – could you footnote this??]
+Short-term: take the simplest, secure and scalable solution: e.g. write metadata about LibRWRI content into a block in a (public or permissioned?) blockchain, including a hash of the content.
+Store the content in some highly available and distributed binary store, such as AWS S3.

 Questions